tylerriccio33/wimsey/docs/quick-start.md

     print(f"{top_sleuth} is the best sleuth!")
     ```

-And that's it, to keep things simple `validate` and `test` are the only public-intended functions in Wimsey, aside from test creation, which is covered further in the *possible tests* section.
+And that's it for testing, to keep things simple `validate` and `test` are the only public-intended functions in Wimsey, aside from test creation, which is covered further in the *possible tests* section.

+Wimsey also support *generating tests*, see [the building tests section](building-tests.md) for how to get started.